AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <!--## $${\text{\color{blue}Group\ 1:\ Lazy Learners or Instance-Based\ Models.}}$$-->
 ### Group A.1.
 Instance-based or lazy learners

-This type of algorithms are simple and easy to implement and still widely adopted.
-They classify or make predictions based on proximity to a group data points known as nearest neighbors (NN).
-The so called NN are data points are explicitly store or embedded within the model during the training phase.
-They are essential for them to work.
+This type of algorithm is simple, easy to implement, and still widely used in practice.
+It makes classifications or predictions based on the proximity to a group of data points known as nearest neighbors (NN).

+These nearest neighbors are either explicitly stored or embedded within the model during training.
+They are essential to how the model functions, as predictions rely on comparing new inputs to these known reference points.

-The best knowm example is 1-Nearest Neighbour which effectively says *"What's the closest thing I've seen already?"*
+The most well-known example is 1-Nearest Neighbor, which essentially asks:
+*“What’s the closest thing I’ve seen before?”*

 #### Examples of Instance-Based Models